MarcAndrewM/galvanize_notes/README.md

 Edge detection can be accomplished with gradient analysis of the pixel intensities.
 An operator we can use is the Sobel operator.

 ===============================
+CNNS
+Create a filter that corresponds to the feature of interest, scan from left to right, register the accordance btw signal and filter at a variety of positions, and output a sequence of arrays.
+Each time the filter moves, it computes the sum of the element-wise products.
+When you convolve, you must determine the padding (adding zeros to prevent overhanging on the edges) and stridig (# of rows/cols to move).
+Activation introduces non-lineraity into our neural network, making it faster.
+We can use RELU or max pooling.
+We use tensors w/ CNN.
+Dim-1= vector, Dim-2= matrix, Dim-3= 3-tensor.